2022

 In May 2018, DGMPRA launched the DWWS Initiative, a comprehensive, proactive, and systematic approach to addressing the workplace well-being of CAF members and DND employees.
 This novel initiative will support the Total Health and Wellness Strategy and the Federal Public Service Workplace Mental Health Strategy, and help the CAF/DND maintain its prominent role in this domain within the Federal Public Service.
 CAF members – and, potentially, their families via spillover effects – will benefit from the proposed research project in that it will ascertain their well-being and pinpoint organizations and groups of individuals in need of attention, including those with high levels of burnout and psychological distress.
 These results will inform the design and implementation of positive actions where needed, and a future iteration of the DWWS will assess the impact of these actions.

-Exploring the Experiences of Adult Children of CAF Veterans: Implications for Program and Policy Development Deborah Norris, PhD Mount Saint Vincent University True Patriot Love Completed
+Exploring the Experiences of Adult Children of CAF Veterans: Implications for Program and Policy Development Deborah Norris, PhD Mount Saint Vincent University True Patriot Love Foundation Completed

 Project Description